 Luffy, Zoro, & Nami are in the middle of nowhere on their little dinghy without any food (Luffy & Zoro ate it all), when all of a sudden they're attacked by a gigantic missile.
-In the chaos Nami is kidnapped by a Sea King (i.e. a giant sea monster) & Luffy & Zoro get washed up on the shore of a nearby island.
+In the chaos Nami is kidnapped by a Sea King, while Luffy & Zoro get washed up on the shore of a nearby island.
 Turns out this island has recently been taken over by Ganzack, a villainous pirate who aims to use his technology to become the Pirate King, and in return for giving them a great meal Luffy & Zoro agree to help a little girl, decked in armor, named Medaka rescue her father from Ganzack.
 At the same time, Nami has agreed to join Ganzack in an attempt to look for any treasures the captain has gathered.

 Luffy, Nami, & Zoro all act like they should, which means it's easy for newcomers to just jump right into this pilot anytime they want, though the lack of 5/8 of the present crew might throw some fans off at first.
-As for the pilot-original characters, they honestly do fit right in with the One Piece cast.
+As for the pilot-original characters, they honestly do fit right in with the One Piece cast, and that's partially because Oda himself did design them.
 Medaka's odd armor that seems to be made just for her does indeed look like something Eiichiro Oda would design, and Ganzack also has that Oda-style design to him, right down to him wearing a back-strapped apparatus that gives him crab-like legs & claws...
 Just don't call him a crab.
-(That's Ganzack-sama to you!)
 Ganzack's use of technology like giant cannons just really works for him, and it honestly does make the character pretty memorable, not to mention the fact that he tamed a Sea King, which I can't really recall as happening in the actual story all that often, if at all.

-Though One Piece is Toei's baby, they did not do this production; instead, the similarly-legendary Production I.G. was brought in to animate One Piece for the very first time.
-This pilot is directed by Goro Taniguchi (director of Code Geass, GUNxSWORD, & Planetes), and he does a great job at keeping this production feel truly like One Piece.
-The character designs are done by Hisahi Kagawa (of Toriko, Ray, & Wangan Midnight fame), and though they do look different from the style we're all accustomed to via the TV series, Kagawa's style still does a really good job; if anything, Kagawa does make Luffy, Zoro, & Nami look younger than they do in the TV series.
+Though One Piece is Toei's baby, they did not do this production.
+Instead, the similarly-legendary Production I.G. was brought in to animate One Piece for the very first time.
+This pilot is directed by Goro Taniguchi (Code Geass, GUNxSWORD, Planetes), and he does a great job at keeping this production feel truly like One Piece.
+The character designs are done by Hisahi Kagawa (Toriko, Ray, Wangan Midnight), and though they do look different from the style we're all accustomed to via the TV series, Kagawa's style still does a really good job; if anything, Kagawa does make Luffy, Zoro, & Nami look younger than they do in the TV series.
 The music was done by Toshiya Motomichi (of which this is his only anime work), and I actually really like the direction Motomichi went, as it's a really cool jazzy-rock soundtrack; it definitely doesn't sound like Kohei Tanaka & Shiroh Hamaguchi's music for the TV series, but it still fits One Piece really well.
-There is no opening theme, but the ending theme, "Grand Line" by Chie & Makun, is also a neat jazzy-rock song that fits the series very well; it certainly is no "We Are!", but I could have easily seen this be a great ending theme to compliment "We Are!".
+There is no opening theme, but the ending theme, "Grand Line" by Chie & Makun, is also a neat jazzy-rock song that fits the series very well; it certainly is no "We Are!", but I could have easily seen this be a great ending theme to compliment it.